mithileshCodeLerning/straltoglobal/README.md

 1. To Run this project do maven clean install then run spring boot app
 2. To get Contact object detail, use '/contacts'
 3. To add Contact object record use '/addContact'
-JSON object
+4. To delete Contact object record use '/deleteContact/{id}' JSON object

  {"LastName" : "Tiwari",